jaydickson02/Everything/docs/DND/The Desert Mirage/01 Characters/Enemy Groups/The Mirage Minotaur.md

 A guardian construct in the form of a minotaur, patrolling the [[Mirage City]].
-It provides a physical and intellectual challenge with its strength and riddles.
+It will attack the party if they come across it.
+If it is destroyed a new one will be released to continue patrolling the city maze.